usnistgov/ZandrEA/README.md

 The four Docker containers include:
 - the computational engine (implemented by the `libEA` library code which exposes its functionality via a C++ API) which has been wrapped with a REST API handler to expose its functionality via a traditional HTTP (web) interface
-- a front-end GUI dashboard for viewing and analyzing the analysis, written in React (a Javascript framework) for viewing in a standard web browser
+- a front-end GUI dashboard for viewing and interacting with the analysis, written in React (a Javascript framework) for viewing in a standard web browser
 - a live data collection script which periodically polls BACnet devices and pushes the collected data into the computational engine via the REST interface for analysis
 - a reverse proxy container that merges the REST API and the server for the web client into a single unified web service, and could also be configured to implement SSL/https in a single location

 ## How to work with this repo

-Before attempting to work with this code you should first familiarize yourself with the concepts and vocabulary that will be used by reading the ZandrEA Primer document **_(Link to be provided)_**
+Before attempting to work with this code you should first familiarize yourself with the concepts and vocabulary that will be used by reading the ZandrEA Primer document **_(TBD - Link to be provided)_**

 We highly recommend creating your own fork of this repo so that you can customize it for your particular environment and needs.